juliuspipo/environment-cars/README.md

-# Environment Cars Project
+# Environment Project

-## Entorno de desarrollo
+## Environment for scalable Web Apps

+### This development environment is thinking for Web Applications that contains a common core and n layers of integration.

-Tasks:
+Gulp Tasks:

 | Task | Command |
 |---|---|